Previewing the Jets’ opposition: Cleveland Browns

 The Browns are looking to be a postseason contender this year and have invested plenty of money into a team that ended up 8-9 in the 2021 season.
 The last time these teams met, it was an upset win for the Jets towards the end of the 2020 campaign, as they exploited Covid-19 absences to beat the Browns 23-16.
-They’ll be the underdogs again on Sunday.
+They’ll be the underdogs again on Sunday, as DraftKings Sportsbook have the Jets as 6.5-point underdogs.

 Quarterbacks